dimitri/pgloader/web/src/mysql.md

 of the options you see here.

-Note that here pgloader will benefit from the meta-data information found in the MySQL database to create a PostgreSQL table capable of hosting the data as described, then load the data.
+Note that here pgloader will benefit from the meta-data information found in the MySQL database to create a PostgreSQL database capable of hosting the data as described, then load the data.

 In particular, some specific *casting rules* are given here, to cope with date values such as `0000-00-00` that MySQL allows and PostgreSQL rejects